 The FDA reviewed the scientific literature from 1996-2011 and found that TVM repair of POP does not improve symptomatic results or quality of life over traditional non-mesh treatments.
 The complications associated with TVM have not been linked to any single brand of mesh.

 The most frequently reported complications include mesh becoming exposed or protruding out of the vaginal tissue (known as erosion), pain, infection, bleeding, pain during sexual intercourse, organ perforation, and urinary problems.
 Men can experience pain during sexual intercourse if mesh erosion has occurred.

 Contact a TVM Litigation Lawyer Today

-The Driscoll Firm, P.C., has represented clients injured by dangerous pharmaceuticals and medical devices for more than a decade.
+The Driscoll Firm, LLC, has represented clients injured by dangerous pharmaceuticals and medical devices for more than a decade.
 In the last three years alone, we have recovered nearly $170 million in settlements for deserving clients.

 For more information: